reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 - How many / which hiring partners do they work with?
 - Are there opportunities for internships or small projects?
 - How extensive is their alumni network?
-- Reach out to alumni of the bootcamp (via LinkedIn) and ask about their experience in the program as well as job placement support and to get the **inside scoop**.
+- Reach out to alumni of the bootcamp (via LinkedIn) and ask about their experience in the program, as well as job placement support.
+Get the **inside scoop**.

 ## Underground Resources